viamrobotics/docs/docs/tutorials/control/flutter-app.md

 Great work so far!
 Your app is successfully running, with a single screen and an inactive button.
-Next you will add a new screen that pulls in some information from your {{< glossary_tooltip term_id="organization" text="organization" >}} in Viam, and then navigate to that screen from the login button.
+Next, you will add a new screen that pulls in some information from your {{< glossary_tooltip term_id="organization" text="organization" >}} in the Viam app.
+This new screen will be accessed from the login button.

 In the VS Code file explorer on the left-hand side, right click <file>lib/</file> and click **New File**, then name the new file <file>home_screen.dart</file>.